Mercatus Center: History

 The Mercatus Center was founded by Richard Fink as the Center for the Study of Market Processes at Rutgers University.
-After the Koch family gave more than $30 million to George Mason University, the Center moved there in the mid-1980s.
+After the Koch family gave more than $30 million to George Mason University, the center moved there in the mid-1980s.
 It took its current name in 1999.

 In 2001, the Office of Management and Budget asked for public input on which regulations should be revised or killed.
 Mercatus submitted 44 of the 71 proposals the OMB received.

 In 2010, the center collaborated with EconStories to produce a parody rap video about the conflict of ideas between F. A. Hayek and John Maynard Keynes.
 A sequel, "Fight of the Century", was produced in 2011.

 In 2012, Mercatus scholar Charles Blahous released a study saying that the Patient Protection and Affordable Care Act (PPACA) would worsen the federal deficit, contrary to the official Congressional Budget Office forecast.
 The study was generally criticized by supporters of the PPACA.
 Jeanne Lambrew, deputy assistant to the president for health policy, wrote, "This new math fits the old pattern of mischaracterizations about the Affordable Care Act when official estimates show the health care law reduces the deficit."
 Blahous defended the findings of his research.

 Later that year, the Mercatus Center established the F.A.
 Hayek Program for Advanced Study in Philosophy, Politics, and Economics run under the supervision of Peter Boettke and Christopher Coyne and launched Marginal Revolution University, an online platform for teaching economics, run by Tyler Cowen and Alex Tabarrok.

 In 2015, Mercatus launched its annual Ranking of the 50 States by Fiscal Conditions and started its Program on Monetary Policy.

 In 2016, Mercatus launched its Program on the American Economy and Globalization, run by Daniel Griswold, which aims to help "the public and policymakers understand the benefits of an economy free from protectionist barriers against the international movement of goods, services, capital, ideas, and people."

-In 2018, Mercatus announced that it "sponsored the development of a futures market based on [nominal gross domestic product] contracts with Hypermind, a UK-based prediction market."
+In 2018, Mercatus announced that it "sponsored the development of a futures market based on [nominal gross domestic product] contracts with Hypermind, a UK-based consulting firm."
 As explained in the announcement: "Mercatus Center's Scott Sumner and David Beckworth have made the case that an alternative monetary policy approach, nominal gross domestic product (NGDP) level targeting, is superior to inflation targeting.
 NGDP is essentially the nation's total income.
 According to Sumner and Beckworth, instead of targeting inflation (general prices), the Federal Reserve's monetary policy should target the rate at which the nation's total income is expected to grow.
 NGDP level targeting will ensure that the right amount of money supply is provided to meet the economy's needs."